 - You are disciplined with a regular practice aimed at dissolving (transcending) the ego (such as meditation, chanting, prayer, or mantra).

-- Spirituality is an intimate process you don’t need to prove or justify (for instance, you don’t have the impulse to think or say, “I’m very spiritual”). :-)
+- Spirituality is an intimate process you don’t need to prove or justify (for instance, you stop having the impulse to think or say, “I’m very spiritual”). :-)

-- If you belong to any spiritual group or lineage, you remain independent and focused on your practices regardless of what others are or aren’t doing or saying (all groups hold dysfunctional, cultish tendencies and spiritual groups are no exception).
+- If you belong to any spiritual group or lineage, you remain independent and focused on your practices regardless of what others are or aren’t doing or saying (all groups hold dysfunctional tendencies and spiritual groups are no exception).

-- If you talk about spirituality you do it to gain deeper insight, not motivated by the need to feel superior or to convince others of your beliefs.
+- If you talk about spirituality you do it to gain deeper insight, not motivated by the need to feel superior or ‘right,’ or to convince others of your beliefs.

 - You fully embrace the idea that your spiritual path (or self-ascension) is the one that leads you to Know Thyself.